Dynatrace-APAC/dynatrace-apac.github.io/workshops/snippet/setup/k8s-settings.md

 Back in the shell terminal, run the follow command to annotate the pods for **Prometheus scraping**

-The command will annotate all Prometheus metric for pods within **Production** namespace
+The command will annotate Prometheus metrics for pods within **Production** namespace

 `kubectl annotate po -n production --all --overwrite metrics.dynatrace.com/scrape=true`